 Alia Hamada Forrest, Executive Director

-Alia Hamada Forrest is the Executive Director of Roslindale Village Main Street and has lived in Boston since 2003, but originally hails from Phoenix, Arizona.
+Alia Hamada Forrest has been the Executive Director of Roslindale Village Main Street since 2016.
+She's lived in Boston since 2003, but originally hails from Phoenix, Arizona.
 She has a wide-range of interests and work experience — she’s worked as a children’s book editor, as a barista and prep cook at a pie cafe, an AmeriCorps Massachusetts Promise Fellow at 826 Boston, and most extensively for the last several years in Boston and Cambridge, as a non-profit program and volunteer manager.
 Alia enjoys building community with others and providing opportunities for folks of all ages to become engaged volunteers in their own neighborhoods.

-Alia also has a passion for arts and culture as she has a Masters in Fine Arts in Creative Writing and is a published poet, working with young people, and eating/cooking delicious food.
-Additionally, Alia lives in Roslindale with her husband and two young children.
+Alia also has a passion for arts and culture as she has a Masters in Fine Arts in Creative Writing and is a published poet.
+Her hobbies are going on long urban walks, eating out at local restaurants, and baking with her kids.